yourwishismine1989/Discord-Bot-Python/README.md

 TOKEN=<paste your copied token here>
 INVITE_URL=<paste the copied URL here>
 ```
+* open a new TAB in your Web-Browser and paste the copied URL in the Address bar of the new TAB (don't press ENTER)
+* click back to the Discord Developer Portal TAB
-* In the Discord Developer Portal
+* In the Discord Developer Portal (see image below showing steps in Developer Portal)
 <!--Ordered List -->
 >>1. click ***General Information***
 >>2. click ***Copy*** button under ***APPLICATION ID***